-You control a spaceship (view from above) and you must destroy all the meteorites and other space objects that move around you.
-You use your laser guns and collision shields to accomplish each level.
-Each world is divided into 6 levels with different difficulty grades.
-At the end, you must confront a big mothership in order to fly to the next world.
-When travelling to the next world, the camera perspective changes and it takes you to a 3D-style shooter (you see the enemies coming from the background like in Space Harrier).
-The gameplay is very addictive, even if you are not a fan of the Asteroids series, since Stardust takes the series to a higher level.
-You must collect bonuses by shooting the enemies which will help you upgrade your weapons, gain energy and refuel your shields.
+STORY / GAMEPLAY You control a spaceship (viewed from above) and you must destroy all the meteorites and other space debris or spacecrafts that move around you.
+You use your laser guns and collision shields to protect your ship and complete each level.
+Each world is divided into 6 levels with different difficulty levels.
+At the end of each level you must confront a big mother-ship in order to fly to the next world.
+When travelling to the next world, the camera perspective changes and it takes you to a 3D-style shooter (you see the enemies coming from the background, like in Space Harrier).
+The gameplay is pretty addictive, even if you are not an Asteroids series fan, since Stardust takes the series to a much higher and more impressive status.
+You must also collect bonuses by shooting each enemy which will help you upgrade your weapons, gain energy and refuel your shields.